richjyoung/vscode-modern-vhdl/README.md

 | `---`    | Line separator, defined by `"vhdl.stutterCommentWidth"` |
 | `----`   | Display comment (surrounded by line separators)         |

-**Note:** When inserting a display comment, the cursor will be left at the end of the final separator, rather than the middle of the block.

 ## Contributing

 Contributions are welcome via issues or pull requests.
 Bug reports should include a minimal example